Legal Insurance in Germany: Helping You Know Your Rights

 - Our recommendation for a combination of private legal insurance

-- Landlord coverage: Support in case of rent arrears, rental nomads and more
+- Landlord coverage: Support in case of rent arrears, rental nomads, and more

 - Builders’ coverage: Protects you when you’re buying or building your home

-What legal insurance in Germany covers for you
+What legal insurance in Germany covers you

 Private (“Privat-Rechtsschutz”)